Postcard Project

 An unlimited Open Edition (OE) is produced for complimentary postcards (Test Prints & Holiday Cards) that are mailed before a subscription has been activated.

-Once printing is complete, the postcard is affixed with a USPS Forever stamp, and the second-stage print elements are sealed with a finishing spray to attenuate ink runs if the frontside encounters moisture.
+Once printing is complete, the postcard is affixed with a USPS Forever stamp.

 • The image-side of each postcard is considered the backside.

 Each image is serialized with a four-digit number.
 The first two digits of the Postcard Number correspond to the age of the artist at the time of mailing.
-The last two digits correspond to one of 12 months in the year.
+The next numbers correspond to the total number of images printed over the duration of the project.

-Currently, printing on the backside is outsourced to a vendor.
-The backside is considered a giclĂŠe art print executed in CMYK using a high-resolution inkjet printer.
+The backside is considered a giclée art print executed in CMYK using a high-resolution inkjet printer.

 • A corresponding digital journal entry is linked to each postcard via QR code.
 Journal entries show the Postcard’s four-digit number and include information about the photo’s date and location.

-Each QR code includes a form where a note can be sent back to the artist, and it includes a cropped Digital Wallpaper of the image that is sized for phone and computer backgrounds.
+Each journal entry includes a form where a note can be sent back to the artist, and it includes a cropped Digital Wallpaper of the image that is sized for phone and computer backgrounds.

 You can view a Digital Journal entry by clicking here.